Shaddai

 Proverbs 10:19 Hebrew Lesson

-Since words represent thoughts, the use of our tongues has to do with how we choose to think...
+Since our words represent our thoughts, the use of our tongues has to do with how we choose to think...
 "Think on these things..."
 We are instructed to "take every thought captive" (αἰχμαλωτίζω, i.e., lead away as a prisoner) to the obedience of Messiah...
 It is wise to restrain our speech, because, after all, we often have no idea what we are talking about, and therefore our words can become unruly and even dangerous.
-Whenever we open our mouth to speak, Heaven is listening (Matt.
+Whenever we open our mouth to speak, Heaven is listening (see Matt.
 12:36-37).

 << Return